kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 ## Migrating from in-tree EBS plugin
 Starting from Kubernetes 1.17, CSI migration is supported as beta feature (alpha since 1.14).
-If you have persistence volumes that are created with in-tree `kubernetes.io/aws-ebs` plugin, you could migrate to use EBS CSI driver.
-To turn on the migration, drain the node and set `CSIMigration` and `CSIMigrationAWS` feature gates to `true` for `kube-controller-manager` and `kubelet`.
+If you have persistent volumes that are created with in-tree `kubernetes.io/aws-ebs` plugin, you can migrate to use EBS CSI driver.
+To turn on the migration, set `CSIMigration` and `CSIMigrationAWS` feature gates to `true` for `kube-controller-manager`.
+Then drain Nodes and set the same feature gates to `true` for `kubelet`.

 To make sure dynamically provisioned EBS volumes have all tags that the in-tree volume plugin used:
 * Run the external-provisioner sidecar with `--extra-create-metadata=true` cmdline option.
-External-provisioner v1.6 or newer is required.
+The helm chart sets this option true by default.
 * Run the CSI driver with `--k8s-tag-cluster-id=<ID of the Kubernetes cluster>` command line option.

+To make sure that the CSI driver has permission to Attach, Detach, and Delete volumes that were dynamically provisioned and tagged by the in-tree plugin prior to migration being turned on, the IAM policy has to grant permission to operate on volumes with tag `kubernetes.io/cluster/<ID of the Kubernetes cluster>": "owned"` like in [the example policy](./example-iam-policy.json#L85).

 **Warning**:
 * kubelet *must* be drained of all pods with mounted EBS volumes ***before*** changing its CSI migration feature flags.
 Failure to do this will cause deleted pods to get stuck in `Terminating`, requiring a forced delete which can cause filesystem corruption.
 See [#679](../../../issues/679) for more details.